- Published Articles

-Rayna Lopyan and Jordyn Eisenpress present “The Rise of Influencers and What They mean for Marketing (and Law)” during the Rocky Mountain Intellectual Property & Technology Institute’s 2020 virtual conference on July 23.
+Jordyn Eisenpress presents “The Rise of Influencers and What They mean for Marketing (and Law)” during the Rocky Mountain Intellectual Property & Technology Institute’s 2020 virtual conference on July 23.

 We’re taking a break from in person conferences and presentations, but please visit our website to see if there is a webinar that may interest you.

 Here’s what’s happening at the intersection of sports, marketing, and entertainment law as we approach Election Day and the holiday season.
 Read more.

 October 30 2020

 August Sports Industry News 2020

 Here’s what’s happening at the intersection of sports, marketing, and entertainment law as we head into Fall.
 Read more.

 August 27 2020

 April Sports Industry News 2020